 As the New York Times’ Kimiko de Freytas-Tamura wrote last fall, “Across Africa, secondhand merchandise is the primary source of clothing,” with discarded garments coming en masse from the U.S. and Europe.
 Oxfam, a British charity that sells donated clothes to traders in Africa, estimates that at least 70 percent of its donated garments are sold to companies in Africa.
 In the U.S., where the sale of used clothing comprises a nearly $1 billion industry, donations typically end up in Africa, as well.

 Long viewed as a way for consumption-happy Americans to help boost the well-being – and wardrobes – of those less fortunate, the used clothing trade has put a significant rift between the U.S. and Rwanda.
-Early last year, just weeks after Donald Trump was sworn in as president, “a little known American trade association filed a petition with the U.S. Trade Representative” in connection with efforts by Rwanda, Tanzania, and Uganda to cut down on the imports of used clothing, Reuters’ Clement Uwiringiyimana and Joe Bavier noted this week.
+Early last year, just weeks after Donald Trump was sworn in as president, “a little known American trade association filed a petition with the U.S. Trade Representative” in connection with efforts by Rwanda, Tanzania, and Uganda to cut down on the imports of used clothing.

 That seven-page letter – which was sent by the Secondary Materials and Recycled Textiles Association (“SMART”) – “set Africa in the cross-hairs of the new administration’s ‘America First’ trade ideology, pitting the world’s largest economy against tiny Rwanda over an unlikely U.S. export: cast-off clothes.”